fluid-project/infusion/README.md

 ## Developing with the Preferences Framework

 Infusion uses [Sass](http://sass-lang.com/) for CSS pre-processing.
 CSS files for the Switch component and the Preferences Framework are written in Sass.
-Only Sass files are included into the GitHub repository.
+Only Sass files are included in the GitHub repository.

 For developing the Preferences Framework, run the following from the project root to compile Sass files to CSS: